 The Relationships Education, Relationships and Sex Education, and Health Education regulations 2019 (made under sections 34 and 35 of the Children and Social Work Act 2017) confirms the 1996 Education Act, that parents have the right to withdraw their child from part, or all of the sex education programme that does not form part of the national science or health education curriculum.
 There is no parental right of withdrawal from the science, relationship or health education curriculum, which includes understanding the adolescent body.
-Parental withdrawal applies up to three terms before a pupil is sixteen, at this point the pupil can decide for themselves.
+Parental withdrawal applies up to three terms before a student is sixteen, at this point the student can decide for themselves.

-If a parent wishes to discuss withdrawal, they should discuss this with the Strategic Lead for Emotional Health and Wellbeing or the Principal.
+If a parent wishes to discuss withdrawal, they should discuss this with the Curriculum Leader for RSE/PSHE or the Principal.
 We would encourage parents to discuss any concerns at the earliest opportunity.

-The Principal and Lead for Emotional Health and Wellbeing will help parents identify and discuss the impact and implications of withdrawal for their child, including the benefits of receiving this important education and any detrimental effects that withdrawal might have on the child.
+The Principal and Curriculum Leader for PSHE/RSE will help parents identify and discuss the impact and implications of withdrawal for their child, including the benefits of receiving this important education and any detrimental effects that withdrawal might have on the child.
 This could include any social and emotional effects of being excluded, as well as the likelihood of the child hearing their peers' version of what was said in the classes, rather than what was said directly by the teacher.